pishoyg/coptic/README.md

 ## Contact and Contributions

-You can reach out at <pishoybg@gmail.com> for any questions, or if you want to contribute.
+You can reach out at <pishoybg@gmail.com> for any questions, feedback, or if you want to contribute.
+I always read my email, and I read it promptly.
+Always!

 There are two ways you can contribute: